We may earn affiliate commissions for the recommended products. Learn more.

 Create your own VPN in the cloud

-1. Figure out which cloud platform you’re going to use.
+1. Choose a cloud platform.
 Since all we need is a virtual private server (VPS), nearly any provider will work.
-For the purposes of this guide, we’ll be using Google Cloud Platform—they offer a $300 free trial credit to new customers and some convenient beginner-friendly features.
-However, nearly every step works with AWS, Azure, or any number of smaller providers.
+For the purposes of this guide, I’m using the Google Cloud Platform.
+It offers a $300 free trial credit for the first 90 days to new customers and some convenient beginner-friendly features.
+However, nearly every step works with AWS, Azure, or smaller providers.

 2. Sign up and claim any applicable credits.
-For GCP, you’ll need a valid credit card to verify that you’re a unique human, although you won’t be charged.
+For GCP, you need a valid credit or debit card to verify that you’re a unique human, although you won’t be charged.

-3. Open Google Cloud Shell in the upper-right corner of Cloud Console.
+3. Activate Cloud Shell.
+Open Google Cloud Shell in the upper-right corner of Cloud Console.
 You’ll use Cloud Shell as a remote environment to provision your virtual machine.

-1. Using the Git version control system, download Algo (a suite of VPN setup tools) into your Cloud Shell.
-Type "git clone" https://github.com/trailofbits/algo.git and press Enter.
+1. Download Algo.
+Using the Git version control system, download Algo (a suite of VPN setup tools) into your Cloud Shell.
+Type git clone https://github.com/trailofbits/algo.git and press Enter.
 This command downloads Algo and unpacks it into a new folder.
-Use "cd algo" to change directories into where Algo was downloaded.
+Use cd algo to change directories into where Algo was downloaded.

 Interface of Cloud Shell Terminal

 1. Create a project and service account to house the resources needed for the VPN server by executing each of the following commands.
-Type or paste each one and press Enter afterwards:
+Type and Enter each command separately, unless it ends with \ at the end – in this case, enter all connected commands as a single block:

 • PROJECT_ID=${USER}-algo-vpn